-Since 2006 when the FDA approved it, millions of men and women took Chantix (varenicline) tablets to help them with their nicotine addiction.
+Since 2006 when the FDA approved it for smoking cessation, millions of men and women took Chantix (varenicline) tablets to help them with their nicotine addiction.
 The reasons vary for why a person would want to quit smoking but for sure, smoking leads to disease and disability, a weakened immune system, as well as faster signs of skin aging due to the free radical damage done to the skin.

 But now, (today), we know there is the potential for DNA damage from nitrosamine contamination and this caused it to be recalled, so it is no longer for sale, nor can it be dispensed in any pharmacy.
-According to the FDA official statement from their website:
+According to the FDA’s official statement on their website:

 “Long-term ingestion of N-nitroso-varenicline may be associated with a theoretical potential increased cancer risk in humans, but there is no immediate risk to patients taking this medication.
 The health benefits of stopping smoking outweigh the theoretical potential cancer risk from the nitrosamine impurity in varenicline.

-If you smoke, or if you took Chantix, I highly recommend Vitamin C and Catalase as two antioxidants to fight oxidative damage in the body.
+If you smoke, or if you took Chantix for smoking cessation, I highly recommend Vitamin C and Catalase as two antioxidants to fight oxidative damage in the body.
 These are very strong antioxidants that work all over to do good housekeeping on your cells.
 Another study from 2020 showed thatD3 levels support a significant role in survival rates with certain types of cancer.
 You can read more about that study HERE.

 I’d also keep an open mind to other methods to help yourself stop smoking.
-As I mentioned above, bupropion is another medication that is still available for people seeking more help.
+As I mentioned above, bupropion is another medication that is still available for people seeking more help with smoking cessation.
 Also, there is some research to suggest that ginseng supplementation may help blunt dopamine to some degree, and this could help with nicotine cravings.
 Lung supportive supplements include bromelain, N.A.C.
 (N-acetylcysteine), vitamin D, green tea, quercetin, pine bark extract, citrus bioflavonoids (like natural vitamin C), and grape seed extract.